 Block Confidentiality Block (BCB) – Indicates that the security target(s) have been encrypted at the BCB security source in order to protect their content while in transit.
 The BCB is decrypted by security acceptor nodes in the network, up to and including the bundle destination, as a matter of security policy.
 BCBs additionally provide integrity protection mechanisms for the cipher text they generate.

-This specification specifically does not require implementation of RFC9172.
+This specification does not require implementation of RFC9172.
 Implementations are encouraged to implement RFC9172 and/or the forthcoming CCSDS profile of it if they need security services.
 Because RFC9171 requires implementing RFC9172, an IETF-compliant implementation could send bundles that use security services to a CCSDS BPv7 implementation, which might be unable to decrypt parts of those bundles.

 AUDITING OF RESOURCE USAGE